b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 replace(sco(s), Regex("Options.*") => "")
 ```

-The data frame is part of
+The data frame is a part of
 [RDatasets](https://github.com/JuliaStats/RDatasets.jl) that contains a
-collection of standard datasets used in the [R programming
+collection of standard data sets used in the [R programming
 language](https://en.wikipedia.org/wiki/R_(programming_language)).
 The data
 frame was carefully designed to demonstrate the perils of relying blindly on
 correlation coefficients.